Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 In a huge world with speed limit imposed by relativity, credit-based currency may not work.
 Instead of paper money, fuel is used as the currency in Relativitization.
-Specifically, fuel is measured in rest mass (kg), and it can be turned into energy by the famous mass-energy equivalence.
+Specifically, fuel is measured in rest mass (kg), and it can be turned into energy by the famous mass-energy equivalence principle.

 (For people who know some physics: we don't use energy as the currency because energy is not Lorentz invariant. )